|Guaranteed ATAR||70 This is the ATAR level at which an offer of admission is guaranteed, subject to any other non-ATAR criteria being met.|

 |Duration||3 years full-time or part-time equivalent|

-This innovative degree is designed to equip you with the theoretical and practical skills required for a career in health promotion.
-Health promotion helps to develop skills and knowledge in communities and individuals, change policies and laws to support healthy choices, and encourage industries and services to promote healthy lifestyles.
+This course is designed to equip you with the theoretical and practical skills required for a career in health promotion.
+You will learn how to identify the health needs of individuals, groups and communities, develop people’s skills and knowledge in health, advocate for policies and laws that support healthy choices and plan, implement and evaluate health promotion activities.

 *Please note not all majors are offered online

 Admission criteria for Australian and New Zealand students

 English language proficiency

 Curtin requires all applicants to demonstrate proficiency in English.
 Specific English requirements for this course are as outlined in the IELTS table below.
 Additional information on how you can meet the English requirement can be found on the English proficiency page.